 Some of those laws might still have been enacted even if the death had not occurred, but the researchers believe that the death of Princess Di, and all the publicity and controversy surrounding it, definitely helped to spur support for the traffic safety legislation.
 Unfortunately, it often takes a tragic event, such as the death of a famous person in a car accident, to raise public awareness sufficiently to allow for these type of legal changed.

 It is not 100% certain that those stricter French laws that significantly reduced dangerous driving were directly responsible for the reduced traffic accident fatalities in the years after Diana’s death, but the researchers say that the French example provides a very strong model and example for other countries that want to enact similar laws.
 What is also interesting is that the French government enacted legislation related to lower speed limits, photo radar, and random alcohol testing, in spite of the fact that measures like these were unpopular with the public and despite the fact that traffic safety was far from a glamorous, vote-getting political tool.

 In the United States, similar popular opinion and public demand has spurred legislation, including laws against cell phone use while driving, and laws promoting seatbelt usage.
 But many other necessary legislative changes, including limits on speeds and random alcohol testing, continue to remain elusive.
 If States, cities and counties would simply implement common sense traffic laws, the number of car accidents would very likely decline, saving a significant number of persons from severe injuries and death.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons who were injured as a result of car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons who were injured as a result of car accidents in the metro Atlanta region and across Georgia.
 If your loved one has suffered injuries in an accident, get in touch with an attorney at our firm.